DevDecoder/DynamicXml/README.md

     // By default, if the node is missing we get a null back. if (deliveryNote is not null)
-    {
-        // The default ToString() method of the dynamic casts to string, so for elements, attributes,
+        // The default ToString() method of `DynamicXObject` casts to string, so for elements, attributes,
         // comments and text, it returns the inner value.
         Console.WriteLine($"  Note: {deliveryNote}");
-    }

     // We can also enumerate over Address nodes foreach (var address in order.Address())